 Facebook: www.facebook.com/vbcconsignmentsale Like Us!

-Our annual Fall Bazaar is filled with fun, food, fellowship, and lots of fabulous choices from seven shops!
+Our 2014 Fall Bazaar is filled with fun, food, fellowship, and lots of fabulous choices from a variety of shops!
 Our shops include: Cafe (breakfast and lunch are available), Bakery,

-Gently Used, Pantry, Jewelry, Crafts, Secret Shop, and Clearance Shop.
-There is no admission charge to browse and shop our Our 2014 Fall Bazaar which will be Friday, September 12 from 6:00-8:00 p.m. and Saturday, September 13 from 8:00 a.m.-2:00 p.m. in the Activities Building.
+Gently Used, Vintage Jewelry, Crafts, Secret Shop, and Holiday Shop.
+There is no admission charge to browse and shop our Our 2014 Fall Bazaar which will be Friday, October 3 from 5:00-8:00 p.m. and Saturday, October 4 from 8:00 a.m.-2:00 p.m. in the Activities Building.
 Friday will include early shopping and a spaghetti supper by reservation only.
+Call the church office at 743-9366 if you would like to reserve tickets for supper.
+The spaghetti plate is $6 and children ten and under eat for $3.
 You may eat in or take out and desserts will also be available for purchase.
 On Saturday, breakfast will be available and Eddie's Famous Chicken Plate will be served up for lunch.
 We offer convenient ways to pay with cash, checks or credit cards.
 All proceeds will go to missions.
 Follow us on Facebook!

 Our 2014 basketball season was one of fun competition and good Christian fellowship.
 Congratulations to New Providence for winning the 2014 championship game.
 Stay tuned to our website for the upcoming 2015 league information.